 - Oklahoma’s Robbers Cave and Wichita Mountains Wildlife Refuge

 - Kansas’s Elk City Lake

-To read about my day hikes, you have several options.
+To read about the day hikes, you have several options.
 You can click Day Hike in the category cloud in the lower right-hand column to see those posts in reverse chronological order, or get the same effect by visiting happywanderer.us.
-But if you’d like to see where I’ve been and focus on a particular spot, you can use my custom Google Map or Google Spreadsheet.
+But if you’d like to see where they have been and focus on a particular spot, you can use the custom Google Map or Google Spreadsheet.